EndPointCorp/end-point-blog/2015/02/05/polemics-on-opinions-about-angularjs.html.md

 > The worst thing is that you are learning framework for sake of learning framework.
 >

 I’d say quite the contrary is true.
 When we switched to Angular with the our internal app, no-one on the team had any experience with it.
-The team was ranging in experience—from “not much outside of jQuery” to some much more experienced with many JavaScript frameworks.
+The team was ranging in experience—​from “not much outside of jQuery” to some much more experienced with many JavaScript frameworks.
 Yet the team started producing much more almost right away.
-I also heard them saying that Angular is *much* easier than our previous setup—which was Backbone + KnockoutJS.
+I also heard them saying that Angular is *much* easier than our previous setup—​which was Backbone + KnockoutJS.

 Then: